Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

 provided that $\Ht{1}{B}$ is a torsion $\Ft$-module.
 Moreover, following the proof of \cref{alexlines}, we conclude that $\Ht{1}{B}$ is indeed torsion (because $C_*^{\vepsi,\rho}(B,\F(t))$ is acyclic) and

-where $s$ is the number of singular points of the \textbf{projective} arrangement, $\beta_k$ are certain distinguished loops near each of the singular points, $\widetilde{s_i}$ is the number of singular points of the projective arrangement on the line $l_i$, and $a_i$ are positively oriented meridians around the line $l_i$.
-This agrees with the result obtained in a different way by Cohen and Suciu in \cite[Theorem 5.2]{suciu} for multivariable twisted Alexander polynomials.
+where $s$ is the number of singular points of the \textbf{projective} arrangement, the $\beta_k$'s are certain distinguished loops near each of the singular points as in \cref{defbeta}, $\widetilde{s_i}$ is the number of singular points of the projective arrangement on the line $l_i$, and $a_i$ is a positively oriented meridian around the line $l_i$.
+This agrees with the result obtained in a different way by Cohen and Suciu in \cite[Theorem 5.2]{suciu} for multivariable twisted Alexander polynomials, as well as with the dibisibility result \cite[Theorem 5.6]{cogo} in the case where $\rho$ is a unitary representation.

 Note that, if $s_i$ is the number of singular points of the \textbf{affine} arrangement on the line $l_i$, for $i=1,\ldots, m$, then $\widetilde{s_i}=s_i+1$, so we can see that

 and we conclude that the punctured stratified tubular neighborhood $W^*$ constitutes a better bound than the boundary manifold $B$ for the roots of the first twisted Alexander polynomial of $M$. \end{rem}